 Jenkins is called “Jenkins" for a reason!
 Jenkins is the name of the Butler for Daphne Blake in the cartoon series Scooby-Doo.
 A butler that carried out most of the domestic chores in the household.
 Jenkins, the popular CI/CD tool, serves the same purpose.
 Jenkins can act as your personal servant for many of your day-to-day QA and test automation tasks.

-With a good understand of how to employ Jenkins you can gain significant productivity benefits.
+With a good understanding of how to employ Jenkins you can gain significant productivity benefits.
 More than this, you can delegate many of those repetitive tasks you’re just plain bored of doing over and over again.
 Jenkins can help with saving countless hours on application installs, configuration management, database test data setup and much much more.

 With this course designed specifically for testers and test automation engineers we show you how to…

 Build a large scale parallel test execution grid

 See how Jenkins and Git/SVN improves team work